Kymoraa/food-mate/README.md

 # food-mate
-Summer Project.
+This is my Summer Project.
 Presented in part fulfilment of the requirements of the Degree of Master of Science at the University of Glasgow